 -b option.
 We will provide size as a bit unit.
 In this example, we will set the key file size

 $ puttygen -t rsa -b 4096 -o test.ppk

 Keys are protected with symmetric encryption.
 This means

 -P option.
-In order to change existing passphrase we should provide old passphrase too.
+In order to change the existing passphrase, we should provide old passphrases too.

 $ puttygen mykey.ppk -P

-In enterprise environment we may have multiple keys where we can not remember actually what it was.
+In the enterprise environment, we may have multiple keys where we cannot remember actually what it was.
 Or we may need to put some comment about keys on the key file.
 We can use –

 C and the comment we want to set.